1. notice

 note-math

-[quadratic-form] quadratic form alias [metric] metric alias inner product [inner-product]
+[quadratic_form] quadratic form alias [metric] metric alias inner product [inner_product]

 Example distance